tooploox/taxonify_gui/manual/data_upload_dialog/README.md

 ### Allowed upload format
 Taxonify supports upload of packages with the following extensions: `.tar.bz2`, `.tar.gz` and `.tar`.
 There are 2 supported formats of the package's content:
- - native SPC format - contains `features.tsv` file that has `url` field.
-For every record of that file, the value of `url` field must point to an existing image from within that package.
+ - native SPC format - directory that contains `features.tsv` file that has `url` field.
+For every record of that file, the value of `url` field must point to an existing image from within that directory (flat or nested).
 The rest of the content in that package is ignored.
- - original format - contains `features.tsv` file that has `url` field.
- For every record of that file, the basename of the value of `url` field must point to an existing image from withing that package.
+ - original format - directory that contains `features.tsv` file that has `url` field.
+For every record of that file, the basename of the value of `url` field must point to an existing image from within that directory (flat).
 The rest of the content in that package is ignored.

 ## Upload list